jj-zhu/jj-zhu.github.io/index.md

 ### Open positions
-- KTH Master thesis: if you are a master's student already enrolled in KTH and interested in optimization for machine learning, deep generative models, optimal transport, applications of PDE/SDEs, please feel free to reach out.
+- KTH Master thesis: if you are a master's student already enrolled in KTH and interested in state-of-the-art machine learning, generative models, optimal transport, applications of PDE/SDE, please feel free to reach out.

 ### News and updates